Notes from Religion and the Decline of Magic (1976)

 no magical remedy.
 The 'bewitched' suffered hysterical fits, wild convulsions

-and distortions, strange vomiting, paralysis, and spoke in the voices of
+and distortions, strange vomiting, paralysis, and they spoke in the voices of

 languages.
 The Medieval Church's remedy was exorcism: a ceremony that